Hybrid IT

 1. Make a Note of Where All Your Data is Stored

-When it comes to conducting an IT risk assessment of your business, it’s important you start with your data.
+When it comes to conducting an IT risk assessment of your business, it’s important that you start with your data.

-Speak to your employees, management team and other data holders to figure out where all your data is saved.
+Speak to your employees, management team, and other data holders to figure out where all your data is saved.
 While you’re at it, make sure that you’re including digital data as well as other physical items.

 2. Think About How Your Business Might Be Affected Due to Data Loss